Adult Stem Cell Therapy & Platelet Rich Plasma

 Both corticosteroids and PRP have been shown to be effective in mitigating pain related to plantar fasciitis.
 While some studies suggest that corticosteroids and platelet-rich plasma are equal, other studies, including a longitudinal study published in Foot & Ankle International found that PRP results were more durable – meaning those who received PRP had longer lasting results.

 Both treatment options have their drawbacks.
 While each procedure is relatively safe, the long-term effects of corticosteroids can potentially lead to more problems down the road.
 Over time, the steroid injections can actually weaken the fascia instead of strengthen it.
 This means that the pain may actually get worse with time, and make healing more difficult.
 While PRP does not have these same risks, it comes at a price.
 PRP is not typically covered by insurance; therefore, it is typically more expensive than steroid injections, and it’s possible that you may need more than one injection.

 Corticosteroids and PRP have both been shown to be effective against the pain of plantar fasciitis.
 But PRP appears to offer longer lasting relief, which makes it worth considering if you suffer from plantar fasciitis.
 Dr. Bennett can help you figure out what solution is best for you.
-Call Lindsay Bennett at (941)468-4518 to schedule a consultation.
+Call our practice today at 941-953-5509 to schedule a consultation.